raghav-sharma272381/Computer_vision/README.md

-# Deep Learning computer vision application to differenciate between different types of daals ( lentils )
+# Deep Learning computer vision application to differentiate between different types of daals ( lentils )

 This Deep learning application uses resnet50 model and then fine tunes it according to custom data resulting in accuracy of around 92%, you can use it here : -